EliverLara/firefox-nordic-theme/README.md

 ## Description

-A dark theme for firefox theme created using the awesome [Nord](https://github.com/arcticicestudio/nord) color palette.
+A dark theme for firefox created using the awesome [Nord](https://github.com/arcticicestudio/nord) color palette.

 ## Installation